sysfce2/godot-docs/classes/class_httpclient.rst

 \ **Note:** When performing HTTP requests from a project exported to Web, keep in mind the remote server may not allow requests from foreign origins due to `CORS <https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS>`__.
 If you host the server in question, you should modify its backend to allow requests from foreign origins by adding the ``Access-Control-Allow-Origin: *`` HTTP header.

-\ **Note:** TLS support is currently limited to TLS 1.0, TLS 1.1, and TLS 1.2.
-Attempting to connect to a TLS 1.3-only server will return an error.
+\ **Note:** TLS support is currently limited to TLSv1.2 and TLSv1.3.
+Attempting to connect to a server that only supports older (insecure) TLS versions will return an error.

 \ **Warning:** TLS certificate revocation and certificate pinning are currently not supported.
 Revoked certificates are accepted as long as they are otherwise valid.
 If this is a concern, you may want to use automatically managed certificates with a short validity period.